lorrainenediya-uy1/Master-s-project/Context_for_Internship_EN.md

 -   **High surface-to-volume ratio**: Maximizes interaction sites for gas molecules or other reactants, making virtually all atoms available for interaction.
 -   **Unique optical properties**: Many exhibit a direct band gap in the monolayer configuration, which is ideal for light absorption and emission.
 -   **Room-temperature operation**: Unlike SMOX, their activity can be induced or modulated by light without requiring external heating.
--   **Mechanical flexibility**: Their 2D nature grants them great suppleness, allowing integration into flexible electronic devices.
+-   **Mechanical flexibility**: Their 2D nature provides excellent flexibility, enabling integration into flexible electronic devices.

 ## 3. What is a photosensitizer and how does it work?